Location: Tennant Creek and the surrounding Barkly Region

 Employment Type: Full Time

-Amazing further benefits including 6 weeks annual leave, free gym membership, free general dentistry, Remote retention allowance of $750 and Relocation assistance up to $5,000 to help you get settled into town!
+Amazing further benefits including: 6 weeks annual leave, free general dentistry, Remote Retention Allowance of $750 and Relocation Assistance up to $5,000 to help you get settled into town!

-Exciting opportunity for a full time MECSH Registered Nurse – Team Leader (Female Identified), based in Tennant Creek.
+Exciting opportunity for a full time Case Worker to join our Piliyintinji-ki Stronger Families program, based in Tennant Creek.

 Join this community-based organisation and make a genuine difference to our community!